 Exercise is good for your health.
 Physicians are the first people to encourage people with Type 1 diabetes to practice regular physical activity.
 Easier said than done!
-Exercise for people with Type 1 diabetes can be challenging, because exercise affects blood glucose levels.
-How can you exercise safely with Type 1 diabetes?
-We will explain everything!
+Exercising can be challenging for people with Type 1 diabetes, because exercise affects blood glucose levels.
+How to exercise safely with Type 1 diabetes?
+Here are our tips!

 - helps decrease fat, which causes insulin resistance,

 - contributes to better control of blood glucose levels,

 - decreases blood pressure, cholesterol, and the risk of developing cardiovascular disease.

 Physical activity means that the body (particularly the muscles) is consuming energy.
 Carbohydrates partly represent this energy.
 As a general rule, physical activity has a glucose-lowering effect.

 But that’s not all… The body will also secrete adrenaline due to stress, excitement, or even high intensity effort (like boxing).
 This secretion is variable, depending on the activity and the individual.